Disney Creating New Mouse Ear Hat Designs And Other Merchandise

 “This has been a huge trend in retail for a while now.
 So with the nostalgic, kind of vintage feel of this collection, it felt right to do a mini fanny pack.”

 Naturally, the holidays have not been left out of the new headgear to hit Disney.
-There will be three holiday versions, one of which will have an official Christmas plaid and another will have fuzzy, black pompom ears.
+There will be three holiday versions, one of which will have an official Christmas plaid, and another will have fuzzy, black pompom ears.
 Whitmore also stated that the headwear will be much more comfortable.

 “We’ve changed the fit completely.
 They’re a lot more comfortable.
 They have a lot more give.”